 - What are the logistics involved in transporting the food?

 - Have you got your costings correct?

-I have developed a checklist for those new to food export.
-You can download it and receive ongoing support here.
+I have developed a checklist of things to consider for those new to food export.
+You can download it and receive ongoing food safety support here.